pH-JPEG/jpg-CD2-difficulties/README.md

   - *Latest update:* Alphabetized EnemyDescriptors.
 - [6x2EX](https://github.com/pH-JPEG/jpg-CD2-difficulties/blob/main/Main%20Difficulties/6x2EX/6x2EX.json)
   - Originally from CD1.
 A 6x2-based version of Lx2.
 Originally the more fair version of Lx2, it now serves as an entry-level difficulty for my difficulties/6x2+.
 Features are listed [here](https://github.com/pH-JPEG/jpg-CD2-difficulties/blob/main/Main%20Difficulties/6x2EX/6x2EX%20Features.txt).
-  - *Latest update:* Alphabetized EnemyDescriptors.
+  - *Latest update:* Adjusted Stalker Descriptor from default stats to balance against other EnemyDescriptors; DifficultyRating 95->200, MaxSpawnCount 1->0, Rarity 10->7.
+Stalkers are now stunnable.
+Barrager DifficultyRating 145->250.
+Brambles removed from StationaryPool and are now SpecialEncounters.
 - [Send It!
 Type R](https://github.com/pH-JPEG/jpg-CD2-difficulties/tree/main/Main%20Difficulties/Send%20It!%20Type%20R)
   - Originally from CD1 and finished development in CD2.
 A combination of Send It! and 6x2EX.
 Comes with two variants.
 Features are listed [here](https://github.com/pH-JPEG/jpg-CD2-difficulties/tree/main/Main%20Difficulties/Send%20It!%20Type%20R).
-  - *Latest update:* Release versions.
+  - *Latest update:* Adjusted Stalker Descriptor from default stats to balance against other EnemyDescriptors; DifficultyRating 95->200, MaxSpawnCount 1->0, Rarity 10->7.
+Stalkers are now stunnable.
+Barrager DifficultyRating 145->250.
+Brambles removed from StationaryPool and are now SpecialEncounters.

 ## [WIP Difficulties](https://github.com/pH-JPEG/jpg-CD2-difficulties/tree/main/WIP%20Difficulties)
 Difficulties that are currently being tested.
 All versions will be uploaded to the corresponding difficulty's folder.
 Upon completion, all pre-release versions will be moved to the Alpha/Beta Versions folder.